helium/HIP/0124-securing-iot-governance-through-staking-rewards.md

 ## Success Metrics

-- This HIP will be considered successful if more IOT tokens are locked and used for voting.
+- This HIP will be considered successful if VeIOT used for voting increases by at least 50% on average over the next 5 IoT Hips (excluding IoT WG Membership) compared to the last 5 (excluding IoT WG Membership) - average is currently 5.4b veiot